 Vivien Manning, the notorious Mistress Matchmaker, is tired.
 Tired of the parties, tired of the lovers, tired of being her.
 So she decides to leave London behind once and for all and start a whole new life.
 But before she goes, she must tie up some loose ends, and makes a list that includes a man she’s never been fully able to let go—Benedict Greystone.

-Benedict was broken when Vivien broke off their affairs years ago.
-So when she comes back into his life… and his bed, he isn’t certain of anything except the power of their desire.
+Benedict was broken when Vivien broke off their affair years ago and has never gotten over his love for her.
+When she comes back into his life…and his bed…he isn’t certain of anything except the power of their desire.

 Vivien returned the laughter even as she marveled at Lysandra’s transformation over the past two years.
 She had gone from shy and frightened to a composed and confident young woman.
 Love had done that for her.

 “I do not mean to look odd, that is certain,” Vivien said.
 “I was just pondering how happy I am for both you and Mariah, but also how your matches have lessened my requests from gentlemen to find new mistresses.”

 Lysandra shook her head.
 “Oh dear.
 I suppose many fear you will curse them with wives, not lovers.
 Heaven forbid.”

 Vivien shrugged.
 “It matters little.
 I did the service for one gentleman years ago and it somehow became a business of sorts.
 It was never something I asked to do.
 I shall not miss it.”

 She blinked as she looked around her once again.
 There were things she would miss when she was gone, though.

 “This is a lovely party,” Lysandra said, seemingly oblivious to Vivien’s thoughts.
 “You were so kind to host it for us.”